 - opioid addiction

-BUT WAIT!
-CHANCES ARE YOU DO NOT NEED YOUR WISDOM TEETH OUT?!!!
+CHANCES ARE YOU DO NOT NEED YOUR WISDOM TEETH OUT!!!?

-Wouldn’t it be great if you could keep your wisdom teeth without any negative health consequences = wisdom teeth removal cost: ZERO! :)
+Wouldn't it be great if you could keep your wisdom teeth without any negative health consequences?
+That would mean your wisdom teeth removal cost would be ZERO! :)

-How is it possible that wisdom teeth removal is so commonly done and yet in most cases it is not needed?
+How is it possible that wisdom teeth removal is so commonly done and, in most cases, unnecessary?

-Wisdom teeth removal cost totals yearly about $4 billion dollars in The United States.
-In Canada, patients spend about four hundred million dollars, $400,000,000, each and every year on wisdom teeth removal!
+Wisdom teeth removal costs about 4 billion dollars yearly in The United States.
+In Canada, patients spend about four hundred million dollars, $400,000,000, every year on wisdom teeth removal!
 BIG BUSINESS!

-As with all big business, part of that money gets used to feed misinformation and myths about wisdom teeth.
-Look at wisdom teeth dentist websites, almost all of them will be promoting the removal of wisdom teeth.
-You have been convinced that you need wisdom teeth pulled because of the truth effect on your psychology: lies appear to be true when the lie is repeated again and again and again…
+As with all big business, part of that money feeds misinformation, such as myths about wisdom teeth.
+Look at wisdom teeth dentist websites; almost all promote the removal of wisdom teeth.
+You have been convinced that you need wisdom teeth pulled by the truth effect on your psychology: lies appear to be true when the lie is repeated over and over again.

-Most people who live in Canada or United Sates will end up with a recommendation to have their wisdom teeth removed.
+Most people who live in Canada or United States will end up with a recommendation to have their wisdom teeth removed.
 Most people who live in Europe will end up with a recommendation NOT to have their wisdom teeth removed.
-So all you need to do is to move to Europe and your wisdom teeth surgery cost will be ZERO! :)
+So all you need to do is to move to Europe, and your wisdom teeth surgery cost will be ZERO! :)

 So how do you make sense of all this conflicting information and decide what is right for you?

-- the TRUTH is that when the wisdom teeth are growing in ( age 16 to 21), often it is painful, similar to the pain a baby feels when teething, however the wisdom teeth pain will go away once the wisdom teeth stop growing in
+- The TRUTH is that when the wisdom teeth grow ( age 16 to 21), it is often painful, similar to a baby's pain when teething.
+However, the wisdom teeth pain will disappear once the wisdom teeth stop growing.

 2) you are going to have problems with your wisdom teeth in the future